Stay Tuned for Weekly Updates

 2. Keep Your Mix Balanced

 Pay attention to levels.
 Don’t let drums overpower the melody, and don’t bury your vocals.
-Use reference tracks to compare balance.
+Use reference tracks to compare balance and make sure every element sits well in the mix.

 3. Use EQ Wisely